iotempire/iotempower/doc/installation-manual-old.rst

 +++++++++++++++++++++++++++++++

 The steps for WSL (Windows Subsystem for Linux) and Linux should be the same.
-For information on how to run IoTempower on a Raspberry Pi, please go to `this link </doc/installation.rst>`__.

-We highly recommend against using WSL 2 as the networking is currently a total mess and serial ports are nearly unsupported.
+We highly recommend **against** using WSL 2 as the networking is currently a total mess and serial ports are nearly unsupported.
 WSL 1 kind of works, though a powerful computer (4 cores and min.
 16GB) should still yield better results with a lightweight Linux (like xubuntu or xfce manjaro) in a